Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Sort query results using the `ORDER BY` keyword.
 2. Build a strong foundation for running more advanced queries and applying filters in the future.

+# 11. Filter a SQL query

+> Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.

+## Scenario

+In this scenario, you need to get specific information about employees, their machines, and the departments they’re in.
+Your team needs this data to perform various tasks, such as running updates, posting a privacy notice in certain departments, and sending an alert to an employee with an issue on a machine.

+You are responsible for finding the required information by querying a database.
+You’ll add filters to your queries to locate the information more quickly.

+Here’s how you’ll do this task: **First**, you’ll list all organization machines and their operating systems. **Second**, you’ll list all machines with the operating system OS 2. **Third**, you’ll list all the employees in the Finance and Sales departments. **Fourth**, you’ll obtain information about machines.

+### Task 1.
+List All Organization Machines

+In this task, you need to get a list of all organization machines and their operating systems.
+The data is contained in the `machines` table.
+You’ll need to use the `SELECT` keyword to return specific columns.

+### Task 2.
+Retrieve a List of the machines with OS 2

+In this task, you need to obtain a list of all machines with the `'OS 2'` operating system because these machines need an update.
+To get this information, you’ll run your first SQL query with a filter.

+### Task 3.
+List Employees in Specific Departments

+In this task, you need to retrieve a list of all the employees in the Finance and Sales departments to obtain their office numbers.
+A notice about handling confidential financial information will be posted to these offices.

+### Task 4.
+Identify Employee Machines

+Your team recently discovered that there are issues with machines in the South building.
+In this task, you need to obtain certain employee and computer information.

+A machine in `'South-109'` has an issue.
+You need to determine which employee uses that computer so you can send them an alert.

+Next, your team has determined that there is an issue with all the machines in the South building.
+Offices in the organization are named with the building name, a hyphen, and the office number in that building (for example, `'South-109'`).

+### Expectations
+By completing this activity, you will:

+1. Gain practical experience in using SQL to:
+* Apply the WHERE clause to filter query results.
+* Use the LIKE operator to filter for patterns.
+2. Take an important step toward running SQL queries to extract specific data from a database.

 # 4. Using Filters to SQL Queries